howsoai/platform-installation-examples/helm-basic/README.md

 # Helm Online Installation for Howso Platform

 ## Introduction
-This guide details the process of deploying the Howso Platform using Helm in a non-airgapped Kubernetes environment.
+This guide details the process of deploying the Howso Platform using Helm in a non-air-gapped Kubernetes environment.
 This documentation focuses on deploying the Howso Platform using Helm, emphasizing a straightforward installation process for environments with direct internet access.

 Ensure you have completed the [pre-requisites](../prereqs/README.md) before proceeding, and have a Kubernetes cluster running, with a howso namespace, and the argocd cli installed.